root-epifit/economical-ner/README.md

 # Economical NER
-NER for economical texts in Russian via ELMo and BiLSTM-CRF on RuREBus dataset.
+NER for economical texts in Russian with ELMo and BiLSTM-CRF on RuREBus dataset.